th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/lists/avatars.md

 Use images avatars to display an image.

-{{docs/uxs-avatars/image-demo}}
+{{docs/uxs-avatar/image-demo}}

 ## Text Avatars

 Use Text Avatars to display text data

-{{docs/uxs-avatars/text-demo}}
+{{docs/uxs-avatar/text-demo}}

 ## Icon Avatars

 Use Icon Avatars to display icons.

-{{docs/uxs-avatars/icon-demo}}
+{{docs/uxs-avatar/icon-demo}}

-## Styles Usage
+## Stock Styles Examples

+Here's an example of the avatars in all stock styles:

-You can customise the look of your list avatars by passing the style attribute to the avatar component.
-The default style will be either dark or white text depending on what contrasts with the parents list style.
+When used in lists the default style will be either dark or white text depending on what contrasts with the parents list style.

+{{docs/uxs-avatar/all-styles}}

+## Stock Size Examples

+Here's an example of the avatars in all stock sizes:

+{{docs/uxs-avatar/all-sizes}}

 {{args-table/size-options}}
 {{args-table/style-options}}